risk-first/website/Purpose-Development-Team.md

 ## Case 1: Lean

 A manager I used to work with, Kevin, used to say that the Purpose of the Development Team was **"Sustainably Deliver Value Quickly."**  Which apparently he got from a Lean handbook (maybe something like [this one](https://leankit.com/learn/lean/lean-business-development/)).
-It always seemed to me to be _approximately right_, except it bugged me and eventually, I was able to put my finger on _why_.
+It always seemed to me to be _approximately right_, except it bugged me.
+Eventually, I was able to put my finger on _why_:

-- **First, "sustainably" and "quickly" are somewhat at odds with each other.** Much like cars aren’t optimised for both "energy efficiency" and "speed", it’s a trade-off between the two.
-Runners are either fast over short distances or long distances - it’s not both.
+- **First, "sustainably" and "quickly" are somewhat at odds with each other.** Cars aren’t optimised for both "energy efficiency" and "speed" and runners are either fast over short distances or long distances.
 My laptop makes trade-offs between battery life and weight: either extreme is bad, somewhere in the middle is useful.
 So "sustainably" and "quickly" implies that there is a balance to be achieved - what happens when you are forced to choose between the two?
 How do you choose?

 ![Sustainably vs Quickly](images/numbers/sustainably-quickly.png)